 But the journey to the promise land is not for the faint of heart.
 The rules of entry to this tight-knit community of programming geniuses, college dropouts, and Ph.Ds. alike, are tricky.
 A great idea is a must but there are many hoops to jump through.
 Rules may vary, but being a technical founder, having influential co-founders and powerful team always scores valuable points.
 Great MVP and traction definitely help adding to the scoreboard.
 But, the key is the pitch.
 You better be awesome at it.

 Gaining access to Silicon Valley’s elusive millionaire and billionaire club requires gigantic persuasion skills and a layer of thick skin.
-Armed with a power point presentation and a 5-min elevator pitch, covered by a mountain of non-disclosures (hey, we wouldn’t want this idea to be stolen, right!) you then jump on the pitching circuit, ready for the infinite rejections, and only then, maybe, just maybe one you develop enough connections to score a listing ear of a VC who will back your revolutionary idea.
+Armed with a power point presentation and a 5-min elevator pitch, covered by a mountain of non-disclosures (hey, we wouldn’t want this idea to be stolen, right!) you then jump on the pitching circuit, ready for the infinite rejections, and only then, maybe, just maybe once you develop enough connections to score a listening ear of a VC who will back your revolutionary idea.

 Or, you can skip all that and….